 From top to bottom, a knowledge base should be educational, motivational, and organized.
 It must answer common questions efficiently to save customers time and confusion.
 Most of all, a knowledge base should build upon itself to coalesce into an educational archive that’s accessible and practical.

-The examples below will give you a great basis of ideas to work from to make your knowledge base content exceptional.
+The examples below are full of great ideas to work from to make your knowledge base content exceptional.

 Meet Docs, Help Scout’s knowledge base solution